Bob74/NoMoreShortcuts/doc/phone.md

 ---
 The icon of the contact.
 Find the full list of values here: https://wiki.gtanet.work/index.php?title=Notification_Pictures (try to be creative!)
+If you don't put <ContactIcon> in your profile, the value will be automatically set to CHAR_DEFAULT.
 ```XML
 <ContactIcon>CHAR_DEFAULT</ContactIcon>
 ```